Harrison County, Texas: Reconstruction era to present

 Following defeat at the end of the American Civil War, the county was part of an area occupied by Federal troops under Reconstruction.
 The white minority in the county bitterly resented federal authority and the constitutional amendment granting the franchise to freedmen.
 A majority in the county, the freedmen elected a bi-racial county government dominated by Republican Party officeholders.
 Republican dominance in local offices continued in the county until 1880, but the conservative whites of the Democratic Party regained control of the state government before the official end of Reconstruction.
 In 1880, the Citizen's Party of Harrison County, amid charges of fraud and coercion, gained control of elected positions in the county government after winning on a technicality, which involved hiding a key ballot box.
-They retained such control of the county into the 1950s, aided by the state's disenfranchisement of blacks at the turn of the century by a variety of laws, including those to permit white primaries.
-In addition, during the post-Reconstruction era, white terrorist violence was directed at blacks to assert white supremacy.
+They retained such control of the county into the 1950s, aided by the state's disenfranchisement of Blacks at the turn of the century by a variety of laws, including those to permit white primaries.
+In addition, during the post-Reconstruction era, white terrorist violence was directed at Blacks to assert white supremacy.
 According to records of the Equal Justice Initiative, Harrison County had the third-highest number of lynchings of any county in Texas, from 1877 to 1950.

-In the 1870s the county's non-agricultural sector increased when the Texas and Pacific Railway located its headquarters and shops in Marshall.
-It stimulated other industry and manufacturing in the county, and also aided the transportation to market of the important cotton commodity crop.
+In the 1870s, the county's non-agricultural sector increased when the Texas and Pacific Railway located its headquarters and shops in Marshall.
+It stimulated other industries and manufacturing in the county, and also aided the transportation to market of the important cotton crop.
 But from 1880 to 1930, Harrison County remained primarily agricultural and rural.
-It had a 60 percent black majority through 1930.
+It had a 60 percent Black majority through 1930.
 During this period, most of the African Americans worked in agriculture as tenant farmers and sharecroppers.
 Harrison County had a total of 14 lynchings.
 Most were committed in the early 20th century, particularly in the 1910s when the county suffered economic hard times.
-Whites "did not lynch in lieu of ineffective courts, but instead demonstrated to the black majority that legal protection and rights were inaccessible to blacks".
-Blacks accused of violence against law enforcement or who were from outside the county were particularly at risk, but the terrorist lynchings put all blacks on notice that whites could take action against them essentially at will.
+Whites "did not lynch instead of ineffective courts, but instead demonstrated to the black majority that legal protection and rights were inaccessible to blacks".
+Blacks accused of violence against law enforcement or who were from outside the county were particularly at risk, but the terrorist lynchings put all Blacks on notice that whites could take action against them essentially at will.